geco-bern/bachelor_thesis_patriciagribi/README.md

 The enormous amount of data requires a precise selection of the variables, the model and the spatial extent.
 The challenge is to identify and select the required data points in order to enable an efficient calculation of cumulative water deficits (CWD).
 The focus is initially placed on individual grid points.
 An iterative process is carried out to gradually increase the amount of data to finally obtain global time series.

 Another difficulty is not only the quantity but also the complexity of the data structures.
-The challenge lies in finding your way through the extensive data and ensuring that the selected data represents the required information.
+The challenge lies in finding the way through the extensive data and ensuring that the selected data represents the required information.

 The data must meet the specific requirements of the CWD algorithm to ensure that the analysis runs smoothly.
 The challenge lies in ensuring that the selected data is available in a format suitable for the algorithm.